 Most tics develop within the first few weeks after a head injury, but some have been known to appear as late as one year post-injury.

 Tics are primarily involuntary movements.
-However, some tics are accompanied by premonitory sensory urges.
+However, some tics are accompanied by premonitory sensory urges (uncomfortable feelings you get before a tic that may be improved by certain movements).
 Many patients with tics describe it as the feeling you get right before you sneeze.

 Types of Tics That Can Occur After Head Trauma